eshwermukilan/Mean-and-Variance/README.md

 # Software required :

-Python and Visual components tool
+Python and Visual components toola

 # Theory:

-The expectation or the mean of a discrete random variable is a weighted average of all possible values of the random variable.
+The expectation or the mean of a discrete random variable is a weighteda average of all possible values of the random variable.
 The weights are the probabilities associated with the corresponding values.
 It is calculated as,